Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 * SDK Folder: Contains SDK library files, and environment variables can be configured according to the development environment.

 ### 5.2 UDP Communication

-Set the algorithm working mode to [Open] using NetAssist.

 **Port Configuration:** Camera Host Port Number: 8000